Petra László incident: Aftermath

-Mohsen later settled in Spain when he was offered a job by a Spanish sports organization.
-In November 2015, Mohsen declared that he wants to leave Spain and settle down in Austria or in Germany, to organize a football team, recruited from Syrian refugees.
-In December 2015, in an interview, Mohsen reported that even though he asked permission from prime minister Mariano Rajoy, the Spanish authorities refused his demand for family reunion, so his family must stay in Turkey.
+Mohsen later settled in Spain, when he was offered a job by a Spanish sports organization.
+In November 2015, he declared that he wanted to leave Spain and settle down in Austria or in Germany, to organize a football team recruited from Syrian refugees.
+In December 2015, in an interview, Mohsen said even though he asked permission from prime minister Mariano Rajoy, the Spanish authorities refused his demand for family reunion, so his family must stay in Turkey.
 On 15 October 2016, the Spanish journal El Confidencial reported that the Escuela Nacional de Entrenadores de Fútbol (Cenafe) decided not to renew the contract of Mr. Mohsen, because he had "difficulties learning Spanish".

 On 12 January 2017, László was sentenced to three years of probation for disorderly conduct by Szeged District Court.
-The judge said that her behavior "ran counter to societal norms" and said the facts of the case did not support her self-defence claim.
+The judge said that her behavior "ran counter to societal norms" and that the facts of the case did not support her self-defence claim.

-On 30 October 2018 The Kuria (Hungarian Highest Court) "found that the first and second-instance courts that handed down verdicts in the case had violated the rules of criminal material law when they found the defendant guilty and sentenced her to probation.
+On 30 October 2018, the Kúria (highest court of Hungary) found that the first and second-instance courts that handed down verdicts in the case had violated the rules of criminal material law when they found the defendant guilty and sentenced her to probation.
 The court ruled that the camerawoman’s actions did not constitute anti-social behaviour, and therefore could not be classified as disorderly conduct.
-At the same time, the Kuria declared her actions to be unlawful and “morally disapprovable”, adding that they constituted rowdy behaviour, which counts as a misdemeanor.
-The Kuria, however, ruled to close the case, noting that the statute of limitations on the misdemeanor had expired."
+At the same time, the court declared her actions to be unlawful and "morally disapprovable", adding that they constituted rowdy behaviour, which counts as a misdemeanor.
+Despite that, the Kúria ruled to close the case, noting that the statute of limitations on the misdemeanor had expired."